jonhue/sandboxy/README.md

 ## Installation

-`sandboxy` works with Rails 4.0 onwards.
+Sandboxy works with Rails 4.0 onwards.
 You can add it to your `Gemfile` with:

 ```ruby
 gem 'sandboxy'